-How to keep your filters clean and your photographs sharp.
+How to keep your lens filters clean and your photographs sharp.

 Gobe HQ | AUSTRALIA

-Begin lens filter cleaning by removing dust or grit that may have settled onto the filter.
-One of the best ways to clean a lens filter is by using a blower.
-This is a small, hand-held instrument with a bulb on the end that releases air when pressed.
+Get started by removing dust or grit that may have settled onto the filter.
+One of the best ways to do this is by using a blower.
+This is a small, hand-held tool with a bulb on the end that releases air when pressed.
 When using a blower, tilt the lens at a slight angle, to blow dust downwards.

-Some blowers also have a brush on the opposite end to banish dust, but you can buy special lens brushes or pens separately, which do an equally great job at removing dust from a lens filter.
+Some blowers also have a brush on the opposite end, or you can buy special lens brushes or pens separately, which do an equally great job at removing dust.
 Only use a soft-bristled brush designed for cleaning a lens filter, as the bristles of any other brush could scratch the filter’s surface.

-This might be the only action you need to take to clean your lens filter, but if you notice smudges or smears on the glass, using a blower or brush alone won’t shift these.
-In this case, you’ll need to wipe the marks off using a tissue or cloth and an optical cleaning solution.
+If you notice smudges or streaks on the glass, using a blower or brush alone won’t shift these.
+In this case, you’ll need to wipe the marks off using a cleaning cloth, and maybe an optical cleanser.

-Only use tissues or cloths geared towards cleaning a lens filter, to ensure an effective clean and to prevent scratches.
-If using tissues, only use them once.
+Only use tissues or cloths designed for cleaning a camera lens or lens filter.
+If you use lens tissues, only use them once.
 To make life easy, Gobe filters come with their own microfiber cloth.

-A lens cleaning fluid will remove smudges from the lens filter, and there are different types to choose from.
+A lens cleaning fluid will remove smudges from the lens filter, and there are a few different types to choose from.

-Cleaning liquids shouldn’t be placed directly on the lens filter.
+Whichever cleaning liquid you choose, don’t apply it directly to the lens filter.
 Instead, apply the solution to your cloth and gently wipe the filter, using circular motions, starting from the middle and working outwards.
-Avoid touching the filter with your fingertips.